jdeschamps/htSMLM/README.md

 ## Installation

-1. Follow the installation steps for [EMU](https://github.com/jdeschamps/EMU)
+1. Make sure you have the most recent Micro-Manager 2 installation (nightly builts), to ensure that you have the correct EMU version.

 2. Using the console, go to the folder you wish to install htSMLM in and type (omitting the $):